evoi9/MageSimulator/MageSimulator_readme.txt

 - Face your palms slightly downwards, at about a 45 degree angle so that your palms are facing slightly normal to the Leap Motion controller.
 Then, readjust your palms so that they are facing each other and your hands are parallel.

 If you perform these motions successfully, the fireball (should you be currently holding one) will drop.
 If you are not holding a fireball, a new fireball should be generated between your palms.

+--- Restarting the Game ---
+Press 'R' on the keyboard to reload the game.
+Note that the game will be reset to its initial state; score will be reset to 0, and cubes will be reset to their original position.